 Four Zone Control

 There are now 32 selective channels making it almost impossible not to find an open channel.
-Channels 17 – 32 being reserved for selective quad zone triggering.
+Channels 17 – 32 are reserved for selective quad-zone triggering.

 The Verdict: PocketWizard Plus III